microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ### Version 2.0
 - Breaking changes:
-	- The global Intune app registration is deprecated and its client ID has been removed from these scripts.
-A tenant-specific app registration must be created and its client ID added to your IntunePfxImport.psd1 file.
+	- The global Intune app registration has been deprecated for use with PFXImport.
+The client ID for the Global Intune application has been removed from these scripts.
+A tenant-specific app registration _must be created_ and its client ID added to your IntunePfxImport.psd1 file.
 	- The previously deprecated Get-IntuneAuthenticationToken command has been removed.
 Use Set-IntuneAuthenticationToken instead.
 The associated AuthenticationResult parameter has also been removed from the other various commands.
 	- Changed the default redirect uri to https://login.microsoftonline.com/common/oauth2/nativeclient as recommended by Microsoft Azure.
 - Added the ability to authenticate using a client secret instead of user authentication.
 This is configured in the app registration and IntunePfxImport.psd1 file.